qgustavor/vanilla-balance-text/README.md

 *This library isn't hosted in any CDNs by now.*

 ## Requirements
-BalanceText is designed to run in most common browsers and implemented as a vanilla JS script (no dependencies).
+BalanceText is designed to run in most common browsers and implemented as a vanilla JavaScript script (no dependencies).
+It can run alone (like in demo) or along with frameworks and libraries (tested with React and React-lite).

 Code is minified using [Closure Compiler](https://developers.google.com/closure/compiler/).